 Note: Some of these numbers might not be 150% accurate, because each company has different names for things so it was difficult for me standardise it.
 But I’m confident the numbers above are pretty close to what you’ll get.

 1cover is the clear frontrunner on price, but the policy is really thin – it literally covers only medical and personal liability.
-However I’d be happy with that as long as I wasn’t going anywhere crazy.
+However I’d be happy with that as long as I wasn’t going anywhere crazy and not planning on doing anything crazy (like a trip to Aussie, maybe).
 STA travel has the best coverage but super expensive, more than double the price.
-Who you choose totally depends on where you’re going, but I’d probably go with 1cover or AMEX.
+Who you choose totally depends on where you’re going.
+For me personally, I’d probably go with 1cover or American Express.

-Next we’ll look at comprehensive plans.
-These are the plans that cover the essentials such as medical and personal liability, but also cover all the other little things like accidental death, loss of income etc etc. Not all policies are the same though, so make sure you read each policy carefully before you buy.
+Next up are the premium plans.
+These are the plans that cover the essentials such as medical and personal liability, but also cover all the other little things like personal items, loss of income etc etc. Not all policies are the same though, so make sure you read each policy carefully before you buy.
+Here’s what the numbers look like:

 Why not just choose the cheapest plan?